Music» open the printable degree» search for more Areas of Study

 The following list provides some example jobs available to graduates of a Bachelor of Music.
 Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
-Below is a sample list of job titles that might be suitable for someone with the skills gained during the Bachelor of Music.
+Below is a sample list of job titles that might be suitable for graduates with the skills gained upon completion of the Bachelor of Music.

 - Arts Administrators